broadinstitute/cromwell/docs/optimizations/CheckpointFiles.md

 ## Backend Support

-The `checkpointFile` attribute is currently understood by and implemented for:
+Cromwell supports the `checkpointFile` attribute on the following backends:

 * The Google PAPIv2 (alpha1) backend
 * The Google Life Sciences (beta) backend